Skip to main content

 • optimization

 The optimization of "Oxygen Not Included" has received mixed feedback from players.
-While many appreciate the game's intricate systems and the satisfaction derived from optimizing their colonies, performance issues, particularly in late-game scenarios, are a common complaint, with significant frame drops and lag reported as colonies grow larger.
+While many appreciate the game's intricate systems and the potential for optimization, performance issues, particularly in late-game scenarios, are a common complaint, with significant frame drops and lag reported as colonies grow larger.
 Despite ongoing updates aimed at improving performance, players still express a desire for further optimizations to enhance the overall experience, especially for those with less powerful hardware.

 • “Oxygen Not Included is perfect for anyone who loves automation and optimization.”